KatzeWalski/dotfiles/README.md

-# dotfiles
-stuff I use to config.
+just some dotfiles that i have.